 In 1999 a new dedicated production plant was acquired in Leknes (Lofoten), Norway.
 From now on the Omega-3 business was trading as a separate company called Denomega, organized as a part of Borregaard, the B2B biorefinery arm of Orkla.

 Denomega launched the first ever taste and odor free premium quality Omega-3 in 2000, and the first commercial launch into milk was in 2002.

 By 2006 Denomega had achieved B2B sales ultimately going into 100 commercial products.
 In 2008 our new plant in Ålesund, Norway was commissioned.

-During 2011 we strengthened the focus on sustainable, Norwegian raw material with the addition of Omega-Natural Salmon to the portfolio.
-The bulk of our products are now based on Norwegian cod and Norwegian salmon.
+During 2011 we strengthened the focus on sustainable, Norwegian raw material with the addition of Natural Trout to the portfolio.
+The bulk of our products are now based on Norwegian cod and Norwegian trout.

 1912: The Norwegian edible fat company Denofa starts refining marine oils

 1986: Denofa is acquired by Orkla which is one of Norway’s largest companies

 1999: Denomega is established as a premium Omega-3 business-to-business company within Orkla.
 Taste and odor free technology is developed.
 New production plant is acquired in Leknes (Lofoten), Norway

 2000: As pioneers in the market, Denomega launches top quality, taste and odor free Omega-3 oils